eliekawerk/llm-zero-to-hero/README.md

 ## LLM Zero to Hero

-These are my workshop notes and exercises for the course I am currently on - [Building LLM Applications for Data Scientists and Software Engineers](https://maven.com/hugo-stefan/building-llm-apps-ds-and-swe-from-first-principles).
+These are my workshop notes and exercises for the course I'm currently taking - [Building LLM Applications for Data Scientists and Software Engineers](https://maven.com/hugo-stefan/building-llm-apps-ds-and-swe-from-first-principles).
 Build LLM-powered software reliably & from first principles.
 Learn the GenAI software development lifecycle: agents, evals, iteration & more.

 ---